Mariners vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners play Spencer Torkelson and the Detroit Tigers at T-Mobile Park on Friday.
-First pitch is at 10:10 PM ET.
+J.P.
+Crawford and Spencer Torkelson will be among the star attractions when the Seattle Mariners face the Detroit Tigers on Saturday at 9:40 PM ET, at T-Mobile Park.

-The Mariners are -190 moneyline favorites for this matchup against the Tigers (+155).
-The contest's total is listed at 7 runs.
+The Mariners are -225 moneyline favorites in this matchup with the Tigers (+180).
+The total is 7.5 runs for the matchup (with +100 odds to hit the over and -120 odds to go under).

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.